Academic Programs

 SCIENCE

-- The Solar System and the Universe
+Stars and The Solar System

-- STEM project: Ecosystems: Cleaning an Oil Spill
+STEM project: Ecosystems: Cleaning an Oil Spill

-- STEM project: Ocean: Designing Submarines
+STEM project: Aerospace: Designing Parachutes

 SOCIAL STUDIES